CubesAndCubes/anatomize/README.md

 }
 ```

 Since we have two types of literals now, numeric and string, it makes sense to create a function that wraps them.
-Anatomize's `peek()` method returns a token object containing the next token's type and value without reading it, thus not yet advancing the buffer. `peek()` can optionally be supplied with an offset.
+Anatomize's `peek(offset = 0)` method returns a token object containing the, considering the provided offset, next token's type and value without reading it, thus not yet advancing the buffer.

 ```javascript
 function Literal() {